 After you’ve made your ideal dashboard, you may want to put the dashboard on a TV to help keep your team up to date throughout the day.

 To enter fullscreen mode, click the fullscreen icon in the top right of the dashboard (the icon with the arrows pointing in opposite directions).

 Once you’ve entered fullscreen mode, you can also switch the dashboard into “Night mode” for higher contrast.

 If your data updates frequently, you can set up your dashboard to refresh automatically by clicking on the clock icon.

 You can set your dashboard to update in 1, 5, 10, 15, 30, and 60 minute intervals, depending on how fresh you need the data to be.

 Enabling auto refresh will re-run all the queries on the dashboard at the interval you choose, so keep the size of the dashboard and the complexity of the questions in mind when setting up auto refresh.

 Combining fullscreen mode and auto refresh is a great way to keep your team in sync with your data throughout the day.

-It is possible to amend URL of the dashboard to automatically enter fullscreen, enable night mode or auto-refresh the dashboard.
-This allows you to configure the dashboard even when you do not have any input access to the device where the dashboard will be displayed, like scripted screens, for example.
+You can amend the URL of a dashboard to automatically enter fullscreen, enable night mode, or auto-refresh the dashboard.
+Customizing the dashboard’s URL allows you to configure the dashboard - even when you do not have any input access to the device where the dashboard will be displayed, like scripted screens, for example.

-To make a really helpful dashboard, you need to first decide what you want the dashboard to tell about your data.
+To make a great dashboard, you first need to decide what you want the dashboard to tell about your data.
 What questions will give you insight into what you want to know?
-It helps to think of a topic or theme for your dashboard — something like “customer satisfaction,” or “second quarter sales goals,” for example.
+It helps to think of a topic or theme for your dashboard — something like “customer satisfaction,” or “second quarter sales goals”.

 Make your dashboards more flexible and powerful by adding dashboard filters.